Monk: Catholicism

-Monks who have been or will be ordained into Holy Orders as priests or deacons are referred to as choir monks, as they have the obligation to recite the entire Divine Office daily in choir.
+Monks who have been or will be ordained into Holy Orders as priests or deacons were traditionally referred to as "choir monks".
 Those monks who are not ordained into Holy Orders are referred to as lay brothers.
-In most monastic communities today, little distinction exists between the lay brothers and the choir monks.
+In most monastic communities today, little distinction exists between the lay brothers and the choir monks, as they all have the obligation to celebrate the entire Divine Office daily in choir.
 However, historically, the roles of the two groups of monks within the monastery differed.
-The work of the choir monks was considered to be prayer, chanting the seven hours of the Divine Office and celebrating the Mass daily whereas the lay brothers provided for the material needs of the community by growing food, preparing meals, maintaining the monastery and the grounds.
+The work of the choir monks was considered to be prayer, chanting the hours of the Divine Office, whereas the lay brothers provided for the material needs of the community by growing food, preparing meals, maintaining the monastery and the grounds.
 This distinction arose historically because generally those monks who could read Latin typically became choir monks, while those monks who were illiterate or could not read Latin became lay brothers.
-Since the lay brothers could not recite the Divine Office in Latin, they would instead pray easily memorizable prayers such as the Our Father or the Hail Mary as many as 150 times per day.
-Since the Second Vatican Council, the distinction between choir monks and lay brothers has been deemphasized, as the council allowed the Divine Office to be said in the vernacular language, effectively opening participation to all of the monks.
+The lay brothers would instead recite at least some of the liturgical hours prayers such as the Lord's Prayer or the Hail Mary.
+Since the Second Vatican Council, the distinction between choir monks and lay brothers has been deemphasized, as the council allowed the Liturgy of the Hours to be celebrated in the vernacular language, effectively opening participation to all of the monks.

 Within western monasticism, it is important to differentiate between monks and friars.
 Monks generally live a contemplative life of prayer confined within a monastery while friars usually engage in an active ministry of service to the outside community.
-The monastic orders include all Benedictines (the Order of Saint Benedict and its later reforms including the Cistercians and the Trappists) and the Carthusians, who live according to their own Statutes, and not according to the Rule of St. Benedict proper.
-Orders of friars include the Franciscans, Dominicans, Carmelites, and Augustinians.
-Although the Canons Regular, such as the Norbertines, live in community, they are neither monks nor friars as they are characterized by their clerical state and not by any monastic vows.
+The monastic orders include all Benedictines (the Order of Saint Benedict and its later reforms including the Cistercians and the Trappists) and the Carthusians, who live according to their own statutes.
+Orders of friars include the mendicant orders (primarily Order of Friars Minor, Capuchins, Dominicans, Carmelites, and Augustinians).
+Although the canons regular (such as the Norbertines) and the clerics regular (such as the Jesuits) live in community, they are neither monks nor friars as they are characterized by their clerical state and not by any monastic vows.